|

 • Eggs: room temperature eggs are better.

-Stir in the dry ingredients and mix until well incorporated.
-Add the walnuts (optional)
+Add the wet ingredients to the dry ones and mix until well incorporated.
+Add the chopped, toasted walnuts.

 Variations

-For this recipe I used walnuts, but you can also use almonds or raisins.
-If you are going to use walnuts or almonds, it is always better if you toasted them before adding them to the batter.
+• Dried fruits: this recipe takes walnuts, but you can also use almonds or pecans.
+Toast them before adding them to the batter.

 Almond Yes